funkyfuture/deck-chores/docs/usage.rst

            defaults to :envvar:`DEFAULT_MAX`
 timezone   the timezone that *cron* and *date* relate to,
            defaults to :envvar:`TIMEZONE`
-user       the user to run the command,
+user       the user to run the command. the default is the first
-           defaults to :envvar:`DEFAULT_USER`
+           non-empty value of: the user that was specified when the container was created, the user that is specified in the underlying image or the literal ``root``.
 =========  ========================================================

 The attribute ``command`` and one of ``cron``, ``date`` or ``interval`` are *required* for each job.